 Do you like English?

 Do you drive a red car?

 Did you enjoy your weekend with your parents-in-law?

 Focusing on open questions will make the activity more challenging.

 Where did you go for your holidays last year?

 If a student thinks they have identified the liar they can make a challenge, but if they are wrong they have to sit out the rest of the round.

 Sharper students might quickly identify a way to win.
 For example asking, are you a woman?
 Or are you wearing shoes?
 It’s up to the teacher to make an arbitrary judgment as to whether a question is too specific.

-I recommend that as the teacher take part too, as it generally adds to the fun and students will look to you to model good question.
+I recommend that you, the teacher, take part too.
+It generally adds to the fun and students will look to you to model good questions.
 The game often descends into hysterics with students struggling to keep a straight face when they get dealt the Joker.